privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 - In the key: the information about nibbles in the leaf key.
 - In the value: the hash of the underlying branch.

-For example, the proof element of an extension node looks like:
+For example, the `eth getProof` returns:

 ```
 228,130,0,149,160,114,253,150,133,18,192,156,19,241,162,51,210,24,1,151,16,48,7,177,42,60,49,34,230,254,242,79,132,165,90,75,249